upgundecha/md-link/README.md

 # md-link
 ![](icon48.png)

-A Chrome extension to generate inline Markdown link from the selected text and current url of the tab

-The extension will generate the link and copy it to clipboard
+A Chrome extension to generate inline Markdown link from the selected text and current url of the tab.
+The extension will generate the link and copy it to clipboard.

 ---
 ### How to use it?